rbowen/presentations/apache_way/slides.md

 Our approach is based on three pillars, often referred to as “The Apache Way”:

-Meritocracy - Individuals come to our projects as individuals, and grow the community’s trust and appreciation by what they do and how they do it.
+Merit - Individuals come to our projects as individuals, and grow the community’s trust and appreciation by what they do and how they do it.